Gradiant/witdom-core-broker/README.md

 Also the TD broker needs a mongo server listening in the port 27017 and the UD broker a mongo server in the port 27018.
 An IAM listening at the port 5001 is also needed.

 ## Deployment of the broker with Dockerfile
-The provided Dockerfile creates a Docker image that can be configured when the container is run through an ENV file.
+The provided Dockerfile creates a Docker image that can be configured through an ENV file when the container is run.
 The same image can be used to deploy the Broker for the trusted and the untrusted domain.
 Two ENV files are provided, one for each domain, `env/td.env` and `env/ud.env`.

-It's not recommended to change the value of 'BROKER_HTTP_PORT' and 'BROKER_HTTPS_PORT' because the default values are hardcoded in 'Dockerfile', for this reason if any of those values are changed the 'Dockerfile' has also to be changed accordingly and the docker image has to be rebuilt.
+It's not recommended to change the value of 'BROKER_HTTP_PORT' and 'BROKER_HTTPS_PORT' because the default values are hardcoded in the 'Dockerfile', for this reason if any of those values are changed, the 'Dockerfile' has to also be changed accordingly and the docker image has to be rebuilt.

 To build the Docker image run the following Docker command: